harshraj172/harshraj172.github.io/index.md

 Broadly, I am interested in making language models safe, useful, and controllable.
 Over the past few years, I have taken my first baby steps as a researcher, owing to some wonderful people and collaborations.

-Most recently, I am working with some folks from [CAIS](https://www.safe.ai/) (particularly [Dom](https://scholar.google.com/citations?user=80aJAKYAAAAJ&hl=en)) on mitigating finetuning attacks on LLMs and reward hacking as a consequence of it.
+Most recently, I am working with some folks from [AI Safety Camp](https://www.aisafety.camp/) (particularly [Dom](https://scholar.google.com/citations?user=80aJAKYAAAAJ&hl=en)) on mitigating finetuning attacks on LLMs and reward hacking as a consequence of it.
 Being an Applied Scientist at [VijilAI](https://www.vijil.ai/), I am working on building the largest database of red teaming prompts with [Leif](https://boltzmann-brain.github.io/).

 Before that, I worked with [Subho](https://www.subhomajumdar.com/), Dom, and [Vipul](https://vipulgupta1011.github.io/) on [evaluating](https://arxiv.org/abs/2211.05853) and [improving](https://arxiv.org/abs/2308.09138) the consistency of language models.